bamadesigner/authors-autocomplete-meta-box/readme.txt

 == Changelog ==

 = 1.2 =
+* Added ability to run custom user search via filter.
+* Added support for Internationalization.
+* Added Spanish translation with help from Andrew Kurtis from WebHostingHub Support.
 * Added support for custom post type author capability testing.
-* Added support for Internationalization.
-* Added ability to run custom user search via filter.
 * Renamed the CSS and Javascript file.

 = 1.1 =